meganz/MEGAcmd/contrib/docs/commands/fuse-show.md

 Options:
  --only-enabled           Only shows mounts that are enabled.
  --disable-path-collapse  Ensures all paths are fully shown.
 By default long paths are truncated for readability.
  --limit=rowcount         Limits the amount of rows displayed.
 Set to 0 to display unlimited rows.
-Default is 10.
+Default is unlimited.
  --col-separator=X	Uses the string "X" as column separator.
 Otherwise, spaces will be added between columns to align them.
  --output-cols=COLUMN_NAME_1,COLUMN_NAME2,...
 Selects which columns to show and their order.